-- Our investments in CLOs may be riskier and less transparent to us and our shareholders than direct investments in the underlying companies. - CLOs typically will have no significant assets other than their underlying Senior Secured Loans; payments on CLO investments are and will be payable solely from the cashflows from such Senior Secured Loans, which may have a negative impact on our performance and our ability to pay distributions. - Our CLO investments are exposed to leveraged credit risk. - There is the potential for interruption and deferral of cashflow. - We may invest in assets with no or limited performance or operating history. - The payment of underlying portfolio manager fees and other charges could adversely impact our returns. - The inability of a CLO collateral manager to reinvest the proceeds of the prepayment of Senior Secured Loans may adversely affect us. - Our investments will be subject to prepayments and calls, increasing re-investment risk. - We will have limited control of the administration and amendment of Senior Secured Loans owned by the CLOs in which we invest. - Senior Secured Loans of CLOs may be sold and replaced resulting in a loss to us.
+- Our investments in CLOs may be riskier and less transparent to us and our shareholders than direct investments in the underlying companies. - CLOs typically will have no significant assets other than their underlying Senior Secured Loans; payments on CLO investments are and will be payable solely from the cashflows from such Senior Secured Loans, which may have a negative impact on our performance and our ability to pay distributions. - Our CLO investments are exposed to leveraged credit risk. - There is the potential for interruption and deferral of cashflow. - We may invest in assets with no or limited performance or operating history. - The payment of underlying portfolio manager fees and other charges could adversely impact our returns. - The inability of a CLO collateral manager to reinvest the proceeds of the prepayment of Senior Secured Loans may adversely affect us. - Our investments will be subject to prepayments and calls, increasing re-investment risk. - We will have limited control of the administration and amendment of Senior Secured Loans owned by the CLOs in which we invest. - Senior Secured Loans of CLOs may be sold and replaced resulting in a loss to us. - Our financial results may be affected adversely if one or more of our significant junior debt or equity investments in a CLO vehicle defaults on its payment obligations or fails to perform as we expect.

-- Our financial results may be affected adversely if one or more of our significant junior debt or equity investments in a CLO vehicle defaults on its payment obligations or fails to perform as we expect. - Non-investment grade or "junk" debt involves a greater risk of default and higher price volatility than investment grade debt. - We will have no influence on management of underlying investments managed by non-affiliated, third-party CLO collateral managers. - Our investments in CLOs may be subject to special anti-deferral provisions that could result in us incurring tax or recognizing income prior to receiving cash distributions related to such income. - To the extent OID and PIK interest constitute a portion of our income, we will be exposed to typical risks associated with such income being required to be included in taxable and accounting income prior to receipt of cash representing such income. - We may invest in business development companies, which carry risks similar to those of a private equity or venture capital fund. - We may invest in private investment funds, including but not limited to private debt funds and private real estate funds, managed by unaffiliated institutional asset managers, and our performance depends in part upon the performance of the private investment fund managers and selected strategies. - Private equity investments are extremely speculative and come with a variety of risks, including the risk that one or more, or in some cases all, of the Fund's investments will not be realized, or will not be realized in an amount that is profitable or that was expected at the time of initial investment, and that a portion, or the entire amount, of our investment will be lost. - Special situation investments involve a high degree of business and financial risk that can result in substantial losses, which risks generally are greater than risks of investing in public companies that may be at a later stage of development. - Mezzanine debt, including senior unsecured and subordinated loans, is not secured by any collateral and is effectively subordinated to the borrower's secured indebtedness (to the extent of the collateral securing such indebtedness).
+- Non-investment grade or "junk" debt involves a greater risk of default and higher price volatility than investment grade debt. - We will have no influence on management of underlying investments managed by non-affiliated, third-party CLO collateral managers. - Our investments in CLOs may be subject to special anti-deferral provisions that could result in us incurring U.S. federal income tax or recognizing income prior to receiving cash distributions related to such income. - To the extent OID and PIK interest constitute a portion of our income, we will be exposed to typical risks associated with such income being required to be included in taxable and accounting income prior to receipt of cash representing such income. - We may invest in other registered investment companies, such as exchange-traded funds, and as such, we must bear the ratable share of that investment company's expenses and are exposed to other risks of investing in investment companies. - We may invest in business development companies, which carry risks similar to those of a private equity or venture capital fund. - We may invest in private investment funds, including but not limited to private debt funds and private real estate funds, managed by unaffiliated institutional asset managers, and our performance depends in part upon the performance of the private investment fund managers and selected strategies. - Private equity investments are extremely speculative and come with a variety of risks, including the risk that one or more, or in some cases all, of the Fund's investments will not be realized, or will not be realized in an amount that is profitable or that was expected at the time of initial investment, and that a portion, or the entire amount, of our investment will be lost. - Special situation investments involve a high degree of business and financial risk that can result in substantial losses, which risks generally are greater than risks of investing in public companies that may be at a later stage of development. - Mezzanine debt, including senior unsecured and subordinated loans, is not secured by any collateral and is effectively subordinated to the borrower's secured indebtedness (to the extent of the collateral securing such indebtedness).